 Integrates all the various project management knowledge and skills learned in previous courses into a simulated project(s) including project initiation, planning, execution, and monitoring/control activities in a team environment.
 Includes evaluation of project decisions to identify improvement opportunities.
-Prerequisite: PROJ 120 with a 2.0 or better; PROJ 130 with a 2.0 or better or PROJ 140 with a 2.0 or better; PROJ 211 with a 2.0 or better; PROJ 221 with a 2.0 or better.
+Prerequisite: PROJ 120 with a 2.0 or better; PROJ 130 with a 2.0 or better or PROJ 140 with a 2.0 or better; PROJ 211 with a 2.0 or better; PROJ 222 with a 2.0 or better; and PROJ 231 with a 2.0 or better.